Gobliu/LUFNet-CPC2026/ReadMe.md

 Scalable Neural Network Driven Molecular Dynamics Simulation (https://doi.org/10.1016/j.cpc.2026.110036)

 ## Dataset
+The large dataset is deposited on Zenodo: (link)

 ## 2D Lennard-Jones Potential (LUFNet)
 The code and thumbnail data will be released in the next version (expected in March 2026).